morepath/morepath/doc/compared.rst

-If you're already familiar with another web framework, it's useful to learn how Morepath is the same and how it is different, as that helps you understand it faster.
-So we'll try to go into some of this here.
+If you're already familiar with another web framework, it's useful to learn how Morepath is the same and how it is different, as that helps you understand it more quickly.
+So we go into some of this here.

 Our ability to compare Morepath to other web frameworks is limited by our familiarity with them, and also by their aforementioned large